pnp/blog/content/post/save-data-to-app-personal-folder/index.md

 {{< image alt="downloadFile.png" src="images/downloadFile.png" >}}

 … ye our JSON file is downloaded.
-In the app we may use this approach to get the '.text()' from the response and parse the JSON object back to our model.
+In the app we may use this approach to get the `.text()` from the response and parse the JSON object back to our model.
 So in general in our app we will actually need two steps (two requests) to retrieve the data.

 There you have it.
 With a couple of simple requests I was able to create a folder for may data, save it as a .json file in the user OneDrive apps personal folder, and finally get the data back.
 If only there was some ready to use Spfx sample with some kind of library abstraction that does all that with simple *saveData()*, *getData()* methods, right?
 Well lucky for you, not that long ago I added a new sample in the *'pnp/sp-dev-fx-webparts'* repo with and Spfx library component that does all this logic for you and a simple webpart which just uses the methods get/save our json object.
 If you are interested take a look at [react-save-to-onedrive-app-personal-folder sample](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-save-to-onedrive-app-personal-folder).